GirishAgarwal007/readonly/README.md

 ## Launching instance on AWS

+The Amazon Web Services (AWS) platform provides more than 200 fully featured services from data centers located all over the world, and is the world's most comprehensive cloud platform.

 - Step 1: Create an AWS account/ Login if have already
 - Step 2: Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/
 - Step 3: Click on "Launch instance"